jamescooke/dotfiles/README.md

 This patches in the dot files plus sets `dotfiles` to run from the its config file which it tracks itself.

+Confirm that everything is now nicely tracked and the config file is wired in:

+    dotfiles --list

 ## Thanks